Art Openings - Connects your Creativity to the World

-and sivunitinni, accompanied by Emily Carr String Quartet.
+with the Victoria Symphony and Emily Carr String Quartet.

-Tanya Tagaq’s debut novel Split Tooth was published in 2018.
-The fictional memoir conjures up her teenage years in Cambridge Bay.
 Her first children’s book It Bears Repeating will be published on Aug 20, 2024.
 “I love children’s books and children themselves,” she says, “I wanted to write this book because learning to count is such a sweet time in a child's life.”
-There are plans to release a story time video with Tundra Books featuring the correct pronunciations of Inuktitut words. |

 Guests at the Farquhar Auditorium are in for a special experience on September 18.
 Tanya Tagaq, Inuk throat-singer, composer, actor, author and activist, opens the venue’s fall season.
 Tagaq performs qiqsaaqtuq, with the Victoria Symphony, and sivunitinni, accompanied by Emily Carr String Quartet.
 Tagaq’s musical performances are extraordinary offerings of soundscapes.
 She explains: I hear sound in three-dimensional textures so sound is music to me.
 One thing that is often overlooked in my work is the technical abilities that produce the music and compositions.
 “Perhaps this is because I am improvising and the music doesn’t fit into a nice classical box.”
 Tagaq acknowledges the intensity and darkness of the music, which is fuelled by personal experiences and concerns about her Inuit culture, present and future.